 Taken together, all the used methods document dynamic changes in the composition of LFP during development.
 As LFP are indicators of free radical oxidative damage, we can deduce that oxidative stress and its consequences play a role at specific points of the development.
 What is the actual role of LFP, however, is not clear and should be aimed in the next studies.

-Conflict of interest
+Conflict of Interest

-The authors have no conflict of interest for this study.
+There is no conflict of interest.

 Acknowledgements

 This work was supported by grant of GACR No. P303/11/0298.